 \subsection{Uncertainty quantification strategies}

-Quantify the uncertainty of the prediction is a common problem for data-driven reduced order models \cite{rozza2022advanced}.
-Exploiting the (r-)GAROM predictive distribution one can obtain moment estimates by Monte-Carlo sampling, as discussed in Section \ref{sec:prediction}.
+Quantifying the uncertainty of a prediction is a common problem for data-driven reduced order models \cite{rozza2022advanced}.
+Exploiting the predictive distribution of (r-)GAROM one can obtain moment estimates by Monte-Carlo sampling, as discussed in section~\nameref{sec:prediction}.
 These estimates can be used during inference to compute bounds in probability of the prediction error, i.e. the difference between real and average (r-)GAROM solution.
 As an example, employing the Markov inequality we can find the following bound for any threshold $a>0$:

 where Prob is the probability distribution for $\mathbf{c}$, e.g. random uniform.
-In practice, the right hand side of Equation \ref{eqn:markov} can be estimated, with sufficient statistics, after training by Monte Carlo approximation on the training dataset, resulting in an estimate in probability for the average prediction.
+In practice, the right hand side of Equation \eqref{eqn:markov} can be estimated, with sufficient statistics, after training by Monte Carlo approximation on the training dataset, resulting in an estimate in probability for the average prediction.

-A more tight bound for each parameter $\mathbf{c}$, can be obtained assuming an approximation of the distribution $p_G$, and apply the theory of confidence interval.
+A more tight bound for each parameter $\mathbf{c}$, can be obtained assuming an approximation of the distribution $p_G$, and applying the theory of confidence interval.
 As an example, assuming $p_G$ is well approximated using a normal distribution $\mathcal{N}(\hat{\mathbf{u}}, \hat{\boldsymbol{\sigma}}^2)$, one could estimate the prediction uncertainty in a similar approach to the one adopted by \cite{gundersen2021semi}.
 While the first bound based on Markov inequality is certain, the latter one uses an approximation of the distribution.
-Nonetheless, as also evidenced in \cite{gundersen2021semi}, these kind of approximations (problem specific) can obtain very good estimates.
+Nonetheless, as also evidenced in \cite{gundersen2021semi}, these kinds of approximations (problem-specific) can obtain very good estimates.